Wondering if there is any difference between blockchain or DLT? Here is the answer with blockchain vs distributed ledger technology comparison.

 The blockchain is merely a subset of distributed ledgers.
 It has additional functionality beyond the scope of traditional DLTs.
 They are capable of some functionality that perhaps other distributed ledgers cannot achieve, for instance, the instantiation of digital value and interoperability.
 It would be safe to say that blockchain takes DLT to the next level.

 On the other hand, developers only recently started to go deeper into the core of Distributed ledger Technology itself.
 There are other variants of DLTs in the tech world.
-However, there aren’t that much real-life implementations based on simply those distributed ledger technology.
+However, there aren’t that many real-life implementations based on simply those distributed ledger technology.
 But they are under development and will see the light of the day very soon.

 That’s why in terms of real-life implementations, blockchain has more popularity than DLT for now.
 However, the market is slowly going toward the whole concept of distributed ledger technology.